Net metering in Indiana

 This measurement system for determining net metering credits is called monthly netting or billing cycle netting.

-As a solar owner, you are credited at the “full retail value” for your electricity.
-This means that you earn the same credit as what it would cost to buy that same electricity from the utility — an even swap.
+As a solar owner, you are credited at the full retail value for your electricity.
+This means that you earn the same credit as what it would cost to buy that same electricity from the utility — an even 1-to-1 swap.

 If you sell your solar home, the net metering agreement with your utility can be passed on to the new account holder.
 To ensure the transfer process goes smoothly, it’s best to retain your copy of the interconnection agreement between you and your utility for reference by the new homeowner.
 However, any accumulated carryover credits will generally be erased from the account.